mseravalli/mifi-backend/README.md

 $ ./setup.sh
 ```

-Run the application, the for the first run it might take a while.
+Run the application, the first run might take a while.
 ```
 $ ./activator run
 ```